nrfconnect/sdk-nrf/samples/bluetooth/shell_bt_nus/README.rst

 1. Start a console application, like PuTTY, and connect through UART to the ``shell_bt_nus`` application running on the development kit to check the log.
    See :ref:`gs_testing` for more information on how to connect with PuTTY through UART.
 #.
 On the host PC, install *Python 2*.
 #.
-Run the following command to install the |BLE| driver:
+Run the following command to install the Bluetooth LE driver:

    .. code-block:: console